 Examining the design possibilities in this way is a useful way to consider and evaluate our dependencies and explore whether we really need a plastic product or dimension that would on the surface, appear to be indispensable.
 For example, many sports items associated with safety used in martial arts such as boxing gloves and safety mats are made of synthetic polymers.
 These items seem critical but when the design is challenged, for this application, the use of alternative materials could be switched for biomaterials and natural packing and gels could be a viable alternative.
 There is an urgent need to consider the design of more plastics goods to improve them and to identify those that we can do without, for example in the field of single-use plastics.

 It is also important not to generalise too much when considering the relative importance of plastics.
 For example, the use of single-use plastics in particular has become a focus of intense and well-founded public concern.
 There have been successful initiatives to cut the use of this class of plastics, especially plastic bags, packaging and plastic straws in response to public demand.
 “Single-use” has fast-become a negative term when used synonymously with plastic in the view of the general public.
 Are we to accept that all single-use plastics are bad?
 There are, of course, several exceptions.
 A number of these plastics are considered necessary in vital and often pressured sectors such as the emergency services and hospitals.
 The convenience of instant, sterile, stable and lightweight materials can be invaluable in saving time in emergencies and preventing infection.
 Most are currently irreplaceable by available alternatives such as natural latex, wood, metal and biomaterials.
-If we use the example of sterile tubing used in catheters and apply the principles of: avoid, reduce, replace scenario (table 2) we find that the negative impact is much more serious than in our previous example in table 1, resulting in poorer care and a direct risk to human health.
+If we use the example of sterile tubing used in catheters and apply the principles of: avoid, reduce, replace scenario (Table17.
+2) we find that the negative impact is much more serious than in our previous example in Table 17.1, resulting in poorer care and a direct risk to human health.